eduvpn/documentation/README.md

 ## Firewall
 IP forwarding and masquerading is enabled by the `external` network zone, so no need to enable it by modifying `/etc/sysctl.conf`.
+In case you want to use public IP addresses masquerading should be disabled again, but forwarding enabled.

 More information on firewall configuration can be found [here](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Security_Guide/sec-Using_Firewalls.html).